Jump to navigation

 • Peter Bloomfield

-This is the first article in a series on various doctrinal issues facing the church today.
-Here the author evaluates the claim that God gives believers today special revelation, Working from the history of mysticism and Quakerism, the author shows how this claim undermines the sufficiency of scripture.
+This is the second of two articles evaluating the claim that God gives believers today special revelation.
+Working from the history of mysticism and Quakerism, the author shows how this claim undermines the sufficiency of scripture.

 • Share